Stata

 Regression with the intercept

-If you compare the coefficients from this regression to the output from the regression without a constant (and to the table showing the mean for each category), you see that the mean of the dropped category (one) corresponds to the coefficient for the constant, and if you add the coefficient for the constant to the other category coefficients, you get the mean for those categories.
-The coefficients for the included levels are relative to the dropped level.
+If you compare the coefficients from this regression with the output from the regression without a constant (and to the table showing the mean for each category), you see that the mean of the base category (one) corresponds to the coefficient for the constant, and if you add the coefficient for the constant to the other category coefficients, you get the mean for those categories.
+The coefficients for the included levels are relative to the base level.

 This result provides a clue on how to obtain our three example tests of interest when the constant is in the model.
 It is a matter of doing some simple algebra to take a test from the first regression model and produce an equivalent test in this regression model.
 For reference, here is the correspondence between the two regression models: